Thomas Cook to restart Tunisia holidays after shift in UK travel advice

 2 Min Read

-LONDON (Reuters) - Tour operator Thomas Cook (TCG.L) will restart holidays in Tunisia after Britain softened its travel advice to the north African country, the firm's boss said on Thursday.
+LONDON, July 27 (Reuters) - Tour operator Thomas Cook will restart holidays in Tunisia after Britain softened its travel advice to the north African country, the firm's boss said on Thursday.

 Britain said on Wednesday that it was no longer advising against travel to most of Tunisia after tightening its advice following a gun attack in a Tunisian resort in June 2015.